drzwave/GeographicLocationCC/README.md

 - Convert data to GeoLocCC format
 - Code Python script to talk to a serialAPI to get GeoCC every 30s and place it in a .csv file which can then be plotted on a map
 - Get I2C GPS receivers to work
-- Code the store format
+- Code the read/write version which stores the coords in NVM instead of read-only via a GPS receiver

 # Journal

 This section is temporary and will be deleted once its working.
 Just a place for me to keep some notes.

+<b>2024-05-10</b> - Trace debugging bad data from the SDK

+See the ZRAD tech documentation for details.

 <b>2024-04-15</b> - I2C debug

 The challenge is how and when to compute the Lon/Lat from the I2C bus data.
 The XA1110 code has completed a sentence.
 It could generate an event with a pointer to the data and then use a 2nd buffer to start filling that one in.
 The event is then handled later by app.c and converted into Lon/Lat/Alt values when requested or do it all the time?